abbreviations and acronyms

 Hyphenate all except the following words, which have specific meanings of their own: antibiotic, antidote, antifreeze, antihistamine, antiperspirant, antiseptic, antithesis.
 Check for other exceptions in Webster's New World College Dictionary.

 To form an abbreviation by replacing characters with an apostrophe (e.g., '90 for 1990), make sure to use an apostrophe (the character's tail points down like a 9) instead of a single open quote (tail points up like a 6).

 Do not add an 's to a word or number to make it plural:

 Incorrect: She went to college during the 1980s.

 Correct: She went to college during the 1980s.

 Add 's to plural words not ending in s; add' after the finals to plural words ending in s: the men's hat; the dogs' tails.
 It is often recommended to reconstruct the sentence to avoid the plural possessive construction: The women's purses are in the house.

 Note: President Thomas prefers the use of 's with his name: President Thomas's house is located on North 18th Street

 - singular possessive

-Add 's to singular words not ending in s; add just ' after the final s to singular words ending in s: the man's hat; the iris' color.
+Add 's too singular words not ending in s; add' after the finals to singular words ending in s: the man's hat; the iris' color.